dareneiri/dareneiri.github.com/about/index.md

 Hey!
 Thanks for stopping by.
 If you are looking for information about my academic research, go to [my other page](https://darenmeiri.wordpress.com/)

-I am a data scientist for an electronic health record software company.
-I really enjoye working with data and the challenges that come with it.

 This website serves as a resource for myself, and hopefully others, who are trying to find documentation online to do X or Y and accomplish Z.

 ## The Name